facelessuser/coloraide/docs/src/markdown/colors/hct.md

 converting to and from sRGB with 8 bit precision.
 Wide gamut colors such as Display P3 cannot be used.
 They have further restrictions where they snap chroma to specific steps providing less resolution in HCT.

-ColorAide's goal was not to port Material's color utilities, but to implement HCT as a proper color spaces that can be used in sRGB and other wide gamut color spaces.
+ColorAide's goal was not to port Material's color utilities, but to implement HCT as a proper color space that can be used in sRGB and other wide gamut color spaces.
 In ColorAide we implement the HCT color space exactly as described and create the space from both CIELAB and CAM16.
 We then provide as accurate of a general approximation back out of HCT as we can, making some compromises for performance.
 This allows for an HCT implementation that can be used with not only sRGB, but with wider color gamuts such as: Display P3, Rec.
 2020, A98 RGB, etc.

 //// note | Conversion Limitations
-The conversion algorithm in ColorAide may have difficulties with very extreme colors such as ones found in the the ultra wide ProPhoto color space.
-ProPhoto has extreme colors that fall outside the visible spectrum and some of the colors on the fringe of the color space can stress the algorithm and not provide good round trip values.

-More iterations could help this at the cost of performance.
-It is also possible that future optimizations/enhancements could be used to more intelligently converge on a suitable color faster and/or with more accuracy alleviating these extreme cases.
-Currently, ColorAide as opted to optimize for the more practical color gamuts such as Display P3, Rec.
-2020, etc.
+Extreme colors, like those in ProPhoto RGB that fall outside the visible spectrum, may be difficult to round trip with the same high accuracy as other colors well inside the visible spectrum, but most color spaces within the visible spectrum should convert reasonably well.
 ////

 [Learn more](https://material.io/blog/science-of-color-design).